Anti-concentration and honest, adaptive confidence bands: Generic construction of honest confidence bands

 \end{condition}

 In turn, we assume that $c_n'$ can be controlled by $u_n\sqrt{\log n}$ where $u_n$ is a sequence of nonnegative positive numbers.
-Typically, $u_n$ is either a bounded or slowly growing sequence; see, for example, our construction under primitive conditions in the next section. \begin{condition}[Bound on $c_n'$] For some sequences $\delta_{5n}$ and $u_n$ of positive numbers where $\delta_{5n}$ is bounded from above by $C_1n^{-c_1}$,
+Typically, $u_n$ is either a bounded or slowly growing sequence; see, for example, our construction under primitive conditions in the next section. \begin{condition}[(Bound on $c_n'$)] For some sequences $\delta_{5n}$ and $u_n$ of positive numbers where $\delta_{5n}$ is bounded from above by $C_1n^{-c_1}$,

-\end{condition} When $\mL_n$ is a singleton, conditions like H\ref{con5} and H\ref{con6} have to be assumed.
-When $\mL_n$ contains more than one element, that is we seek for an adaptive procedure, verification of Conditions H\ref{con5} and H\ref{con6} is non-trivial.
-In Section \ref{sec: verifying conditions}, we provide an example of such analysis.
+\end{condition} When $\mathcal{L}_n$ is a singleton, conditions like Conditions~\ref{con5} and \ref{con6} have to be assumed.
+When $\mathcal{L}_n$ contains more than one element, that is, we seek for an adaptive procedure, verification of Conditions~\ref{con5} and~\ref{con6} is nontrivial.
+In Section~\ref{secverifyingconditions}, we provide an example of such analysis.

-We consider the confidence band $\mathcal{C}_{n} = \{ \mathcal{C}_{n}(x) : x \in \mathcal{X} \}$ defined by
+We consider the confidence band $\mathcal{C}_{n} = \{ \mathcal {C}_{n}(x)\dvtx x \in\mathcal{X} \}$ defined by

 where

 Define